Supporting the Chicago History Museum for Over 70 Years

-Founded in 1948, The Guild of the Chicago History Museum is committed to assisting with a variety of the Chicago History Museum’s needs and provides funding for many major projects.
-From 1967 to 1975, it contributed over $50,000 to the campaign to build a new wing for the Museum.
+Founded in 1948, the mission of The Guild of the Chicago History Museum is to support the Museum’s goals and objectives through education, service and fundraising.
+We are committed to assisting with a variety of the Chicago History Museum’s needs and we provide funding for many major projects.
+From 1967 to 1975, The Guild contributed over $50,000 to the campaign to build a new wing for the Museum.
 In a modernization project launched in 1985, The Guild raised over $1 million, making it the largest support group donor to the campaign.
 To honor this achievement, the original 1932 Georgian-style building was dedicated to The Guild.

 The Guild focuses on promoting the Chicago History Museum’s programs and groundbreaking exhibitions and has contributed over $2 million for recent projects, including:

 - 2021 Richard M. and Shirley H. Jaffee History Trail

 - 2020 Richard M. and Shirley H. Jaffee History Trail and the online experience, Democracy Limited: Chicago Women and the Vote

 - 2019 Chicago Metro History Fair